evanpeikon/GSE_161904/README.md

 # 🧬  Project Introduction:
-## Investigating Transcriptional Changes in Alzheimer's Disease Using 3xTg-AD Mouse Model
+## Investigating Transcriptional Changes in Alzheimer's Disease Using a 3xTg-AD Mouse Model

 Alzheimer’s disease is characterized by progressive cognitive impairment and is associated with complex pathophysiological changes, including amyloid deposition, neuroinflammation, and dysregulated gene expression.